sitingren/DigitalWallet/README.md

 ##Ideas of additional features

 There are additional features that might be useful to prevent fraudulent payments based on what data we have.
-One idea is comparing sequences of transactions (their amount or frequency, i.e. `time` and `amount` fields) to detect a change in behaviour for a particular user.
+One idea is comparing sequences of transactions (their amount or frequency, i.e. making use of `time` and `amount` fields) to detect a change in behaviour for a particular user.
 Another idea is doing semantic analysis on the `message` field, and detecting suspicious words.